BuvinJT/distbuilder/docs/ConfigClasses.md

 On Windows, set `isAutoBitContext=False` if you need to execute a 64 bit program from the installer's 32 bit context.

-#### QtIfwExternalOp.CreateOpFlagFile

-    CreateOpFlagFile( event, fileName, dynamicVar=None, isElevated=True )

-**dynamicVar**: Control the creation of this file via a dynamic installer variable.
-Note that a "false" condition will be met when a boolean variable is explicitly set to `false`, or if the variable is undefined, or it contains no content, or if it is set to `0`.
-The opposing `true` condition, required to create the flag file, is simply the inverse of that.
-By default, this argument is set to `None`, and therefore the file will be created without any logical controls.

-#### QtIfwExternalOp.WriteOpDataFile

-    WriteOpDataFile( event, fileName, data, isElevated=True )

-#### QtIfwExternalOp.RemoveFile

-    RemoveFile( event, filePath, isElevated=True )

-#### QtIfwExternalOp.RemoveDir

-    RemoveDir( event, dirPath, isElevated=True )

 #### QtIfwExternalOp.CreateStartupEntry